samsquire/ideas3/README.md

 Scope magic

-# Combined truth

 Tree programming

-Function Mesh, automesh

 Fluent system

-# Query Optimisers

-# For loops flow control

-# Visual paging

-# Latency language

-Place data in different boxes.

-# Data suction

 Flow control

-# Notes

-literate programming story introduce test case all together

 Things written as communication protocols are easier to program and reason about.
 Concurrency too (see go and occam pi) Turn the GUI into a communication problem.

-Permutations and validity.

-A data structure that represents a forum or a blog that can be rendered into a CRUD app.